omaresguerra/omaresguerra/README.md

 ### About Me:

-I am a researcher, programmer, data analyst, and business analytics enthusiast!
+I am an educator, researcher, programmer, data analyst, and business analytics enthusiast!

 - 🔭 I’m currently working as a Science Research Analyst in an academic institution in Tuguegarao City, Philippines
 - 🌱 I’m currently learning on the field of Machine Learning, Artificial Intelligence, and Business Intelligence and Analytics